NativeScript/docs/content/project-structure/src/fonts.md

 If an icon doesn't appear, or renders unintended characters, make sure you are using the correct font family and weight.

 ::: warning Note for Vue users
-In Vue, when using html entities like the char codes above, use the `.decode` modifier on the property, in this case `text.decode` and `src.decode` to opt-into parsing HTML entities, which are disabled by default:
+In Vue, when using html entities like the char codes above, use the `.decode` modifier on the property, in this case `text.decode` and `src.decode` to opt-into parsing HTML entities (disabled by default).

 ```xml
 <Label class="far" text.decode="&#xf019;" />